hamishhuggard/triage_concept_drift/README.md

 ![demo](demo.png)

-On the left we have two control panels:
+On the left we have three control panels:
+ * __Status__ gives a summary status of the drift detector: whether any of concept drift, feature drift, or label drift have been detected.
+ * __Smoothing__ lets you change the smoothness of the plots.
+Smoothing is achieved via a Hanning kernels, and this slider adjusts the width of the kernel as a percentage of the length of a data stream.
  * __Truncate Data Streams__ lets you cut off the last $x$% of the data stream to see how it looked previously.
 The three sliders let you truncate the accuracy, labels, and features streams separately.
- * __Smoothing__ lets you change the smoothness of the plots.
-Smoothing is achieved via kernels, and you can adjust both the kernel shape and the width of the kernel.
-In layman's terms, the slider lets you adjust how smooth the kernel is.

 On the right we have three tabs:
  * __Accuracy tab__ shows how the accuracy is evolving over time.